Marquez Callaway Player Prop Bets for NFL Week 18 | New Orleans vs. Atlanta 1/9/2022

 Season Stats

-- So far this season, 17.3% of the 480 passes thrown by his team have gone Callaway's way.

-- With eight targets in the red zone this season, Callaway has been on the receiving end of 13.3% of his team's 60 red zone pass attempts.
+- Callaway has seen the ball thrown his way eight times in the red zone this season, 13.3% of his team's 60 red zone pass attempts.

-- The Saints, who rank 19th in the NFL in points scored, have dropped back to pass 50.8% of the time while running the ball 49.2% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Callaway's matchup with the Falcons.